There are many New Year’s traditions understood by most people. However, there are also many strange traditions as well.

 Side note: I might want to mention that in the U.S. we eat black-eyed peas and hog jowls….just saying.

 10. Jogging to see friends in London

 At the chime of the new year, Londoners see who can reach their destination first.
-Starting on the first hour of 2019, Londoners everywhere will be jogging to the homes of their friends and family as a symbol of being the first bearer of good fortune.
+Starting on the first hour of the new year, Londoners everywhere will be jogging to the homes of their friends and family as a symbol of being the first bearer of good fortune.

 11. Eating and eating in Estonia